Something Beautiful (film)

-Something Beautiful is a musical film and visual album by American singer Miley Cyrus, and serves as a visual companion to her 2025 album of the same name.
+Something Beautiful is a musical film and visual album by American singer Miley Cyrus, and serves as a visual companion to her ninth studio album, Something Beautiful (2025).
 Written and directed by Cyrus, Jacob Bixenman and Brendan Walter, it was produced by Columbia Records, Sony Music Vision, Live Nation Entertainment and XYZ Films.
 It premiered on June 6, 2025, at the Tribeca Festival, and released theatrically on June 12.

 Summary

 Act 1

 As images of flowers flash onscreen, Miley Cyrus narrates a poem describing her existential thoughts and ideas of small pieces of beauty in passing moments ("Prelude").
 She then performs on a stage as it crumbles and explodes around her and the band ("Something Beautiful").
 She performs again in a shimmering, green dress, singing about how she would spend the moments before the world's end with her lover while her boyfriend, Maxx Morando, plays the drums beside her ("End of the World").
 In black-and-white, she tearfully sings a ballad describing a tragic breakup while wearing a glittering bodysuit in one scene and a black suit that covers the top half of her face in another ("More to Lose").
 Cyrus then struts through a series of dark hallways and into a dressing room, where she removes the black getup, and changes into a bright teal country showgirl outfit, then exiting to a studio lot.
 She dances through the lot and into a soundstage as she sings about a lover of hers that she cannot stand yet cannot live without ("Interlude 1"/"Easy Lover").